PSU-Cloud/splitserve/README.md

 # SplitServe

-SplitServe is a framework to efficiently run stateful workloads on both IaaS and FaaS.
+SplitServe is a framework designed to efficiently run stateful workloads on FaaS and IaaS.
 SplitServe is built upon Apache Spark.

 To use SplitServe with AWS Lambdas, you will need to setup Lambdas